fatii-programmer/calculator/README.md

-A Simple CLI Calculator

-Introduction:
-A Simple CLI Calculator is a TypeScript-based command-line application for basic arithmetic operations like addition, subtraction, multiplication, and division.
+🧮 Simple Calculator:
+Welcome to the Simple Calculator project!
+This user-friendly calculator, built with TypeScript, is designed to perform basic arithmetic operations seamlessly.
+Perfect for both beginners and experienced developers looking for a quick utility.

-Features:
+✨ Features:
-Addition
-Subtraction
-Multiplication
-Division
+➕ Addition: Effortlessly add two numbers.
+➖ Subtraction: Subtract one number from another with ease.
+✖️ Multiplication: Multiply two numbers quickly.
+➗ Division: Divide one number by another efficiently.